The most popular superstitions and lucky charms in the UK

 The most common superstitions in the UK

-Friday the 13th is a cursed day – it’s in fact one of the strongest superstitions in the world today.
-There are in fact millions out there who deem this day as a cursed day and the large majority of British people asked in fact believe in this superstition much more than in any other superstitions out there.
+Friday the 13th is a cursed day – it’s, in fact, one of the strangest superstitions in the world today.
+There are in fact millions out there who deem this day as a cursed day and the large majority of British people asked, in fact, believe in this superstition much more than in any other superstitions out there.
 This is among the oldest superstitions out there, strongly connected to the last Supper and to another superstition that 13 people sitting at a table brings particularly bad luck and it should be avoided on all accounts.
-The number 13 is a bad number also alone in the European or Anglo Saxon belief system which also originated to the US and Australia and in most Catholic and/or Christian countries.
+The number 13 is a bad number also alone in the European or Anglo Saxon belief system which also originated in the US and Australia and in most Catholic and/or Christian countries.
 Today’s strongest reasoning for 13 to be a bad number?
 The unlucky Moon mission Apollo 13.
-In addition it’s said that people whose first and last name are 13 characters altogether have bad luck associated to them.
+In addition, it’s said that people whose first and last names are 13 characters altogether have bad luck associated with them.

 Black Cat Crossing: Do not walk where a black cat has crossed your way.
 Black cats have long been associated with black magic, witches if only solely for the fact that we can only barely see them in the dark which makes their appearance somewhat frightening.
 In some places people say, that they have to wait for over an hour to cross where the black cat has crossed or completely change your way, to avoid the curse of bad luck.

-Spilling salt in accident means bad arguments and overall bad luck – only possible cure is to throw salt over your shoulders to drive the devil away.
+Spilling salt in an accident means bad arguments and overall bad luck – the only possible cure is to throw salt over your shoulders to drive the devil away.

 Number 7 as the luckiest number: Number 7 has tons of good luck associated with it.
 That’s also why we keep on getting to see them appear in fairy tales, songs and in movies.